 It's called trauma bonding.

 It happens in cycles like this one and almost nowhere else.
 The combination of high-stress incidents and intense reconciliations creates an attachment that's chemically different from the bond in healthy relationships.
-Your nervous system doesn't just love him.
-It needs him to feel safe.
+Your nervous system doesn't just love him, it needs him to feel safe.

 How the cycle changes over time

 If the cycle stayed the same forever, that would be one kind of relationship.
-Unfortunately, it doesn't, and it accelerates.
+Unfortunately it doesn't, and it accelerates.

 When his "change" is just phase three